-One test that may be able to detect recent cannabis use even in the presence of tolerance due to daily use is the pupil light response test.
+Acute cannabis use has long been recognized to affect pupil light response.
+Drug Recognition Experts, specially trained law enforcement officers, use pupil signs as a contributing indicator of the impairing drug.
+They may look at the pupil in different lighting ranging from near total darkness to bright light and examining the pupil size and response to light and changes in light.
+This is similar to the pupil light response test that is preformed clinically for a variety of conditions or injury to the optic nerve or brain injury.
 This test is administered by shining a light in the eye of the participant and measuring pupil size over the course of several seconds after the light is turned off.
 Figure 1 shows a typical pupillary response to light during the light reflex test, which we refer to as a pupil light response trajectory throughout the paper, for a sober individual.
 After the light is shined the pupil begins to constrict in size until it reaches a minimum, called the point of minimal constriction, then it begins to increase in size back towards its original diameter.
 The area under the curve from the point of minimal constriction to the end of the light response test is known as the rebound dilation.
 There is evidence that there is less pupil constriction and slower rebound dilation due to recent cannabis consumption, but evidence is mixed and warrants further study [6, 7].
+If the pupil light response could be shown to be indicative of recent cannabis use, or impairment from cannabis use, it could contribute to the determination of impaired driving or have utility in instances of occupational injury.
+Furthermore, there are emerging tools to objective examine pupil light response, standardizing the measurement and eliminating the subjectivity of an observer-administered examination, such as from a law enforcement officer.